 These faecal coliform bacterial numbers are considered to have been typical of mussel tissue numbers found along the southern Taranaki coastline where bacteriological water quality is frequently compromised by rainfall run-off to freshwater rivers' and streams' inflows along the coast.
 The recommended standard for human consumption of shellfish is 230MPN per 100g of tissue.
-Bacteriological monitoring of the coastal waters in Middleton Bay (site SEA904082), referenced in section 2.4.3.2, showed that faecal coliform bacteria numbers ranged from <1 to 150 nos/100 ml (median of 3 per 100 mls for 13 samples collected between November 2012 and March 2013).
-This was well in compliance with recommended guidelines for shellfish-gathering waters (MfE, 2003) but not the 10% guideline as 23% of samples (three) were above 43 per 100 mls.
-Longer term (recreational) bacteriological monitoring at this site (November 2005 to March 2013) has found a median faecal coliform count of 1 nos/100ml but only 8% of (158) samples above 43 per 100 mls; most of these exceedances following recent wet weather events.
+Bacteriological monitoring of the coastal waters in Middleton Bay (site SEA904082), referenced in section 2.4.3.2, showed that faecal coliform bacteria numbers ranged from <1 to 31 nos/100 ml (median of 2 per 100 ml for 13 samples collected between November 2014 and March 2015).
+This was well in compliance with recommended guidelines for shellfishgathering waters (MfE, 2003) and the 10% guideline as no samples were above 43 per 100 ml.
+Longer term (recreational) bacteriological monitoring at this site (November 2005 to March 2014) has found a median faecal coliform count of 1 nos/100 ml but only 9% of (171) samples above 43 per 100 ml; most of these exceedances following recent wet weather events.